Casual Upscale Bed and Breakfast Accommodations in Key West

 The two-story Main House at the Tropical Inn dates to the late 1800s and is typical of an architectural style known locally as “Conch House.”
 Vernacular in design — that is, concerned more with the functional than the decorative or monumental — it rests on piers for air circulation and its metal roof reflects the tropical sun.
 Originally a single-family home, it has also seen use as apartments, a wicker repair shop on the first floor with boarding house rooms above, and today, as one of the more upscale boutique hotels of Key West.

 Rooms in the Main House have been designed to maintain the original character of the structure.
 Central air conditioning and private baths have been thoughtfully introduced so as to minimally impose today’s comforts on the original floor plan.

 Furnishings are reflective of the architectural vintage of the house, creatively interpreted for contemporary use.
 The result is an appealingly eclectic ambience.
 Beautiful beds of teak, mango wood, brass, and iron complement antique dressers and armoires.
 Judicious accents of wicker and rattan conjure a decidedly West Indies plantation vibe.
 Indulgently comfortable bedding, luxurious, all-cotton linens, and spa-quality bath amenities assure blissful relaxation, while light, breezy fabrics and Caribbean colors complete the casually elegant tropical living experience for which Key West is known.

-The Historic Queen rooms in the Main House are situated near the Duval Street verandas.
-Alfresco Queen accommodations enjoy private balconies or patios with garden views.
+The Classic Queen rooms in the Main House are situated near the Duval Street verandas.
+Premium Queen accommodations enjoy private balconies or patios with garden views.